Financial Resources for Your Fitness, Salon, Spa, and Wellness Business for COVID-19

 Know your resources

-This Small Business Administration (SBA) resource page provides a bevy of information on economic injury disaster loan programs, local counseling, and guidance for managing your team members during this time of transition.
+This is the Australian Government, business resource page for Coronavirus.
+It provides a bevy of information on government assistance, loan programs, local counseling, and guidance for managing your team members during this time of transition.

 Stay abreast on local legislation

 Some local constituencies are taking swift action to try and protect their local businesses.
 Whether through expediting small business loans or declaring emergency moratoriums on rental evictions for commercial leases, there are a variety of bills being passed that may apply to your circumstances.

 Talk with your landlord to renegotiate your rent or ask for rent abatement

 Here are two good resources to review before you talk to your landloard: FindLaw provides a state-by-state list of landlord-tenant statutes and Asset America provides more details on what you need to know about rent abatement.

 Take a thorough look at your insurance coverage and see what your policy covers surrounding forced closures or other cataclysmic events.
 While each provider and policy will have specific nuances, now is the best time to see what, if anything, is covered.

 Create a detailed list of the vendors that you leverage within your business, prioritizing which ones you may be able to limit in service or utility while you pare down your expenses.
 Communicate with those that are critical to your business functions and have an honest conversation surrounding fee reprieve or other accommodations that can be made.